KayChansiri/research-methods-in-the-age-of-ai/docs/labs/week-03-python.md

 ## Exploring Headlines with Python

-Today, we will practice the exact Python ideas introduced in class:
+Today, you will practice reading, running, modifying, and explaining simple Python code.
+The activities use the ideas introduced in class:

-* storing information in a variable
+* variables and `=`
-* grouping text in a list
+* text and quotation marks
-* retrieving one item with an index
-* repeating an instruction with a loop
+* `print()` and `len()`
+* lists and indexes
+* loops and indentation
-* using `if` to make a simple decision
+* `if` and `in`
-* using `.lower()` to work with capitalization
+* string tools such as `.lower()`
-* reading output and deciding whether it makes sense

-The goal is **not to memorize Python syntax** or complete a real content analysis.
-The goal is to read short pieces of code, explain them in everyday language, run them, and check the result.
+The goal is **not to memorize Python syntax** or conduct a real content analysis.
+The goal is to understand what short pieces of code ask the computer to do and to check whether the output makes sense.

-!!! important "Today's Goal"
+!!! important "Today's Cycle"
-    Use this cycle throughout the lab:

-    **Predict → Run → Look → Explain**
+    **Predict → Run → Look → Explain → Modify**

 ---